Towards Realistic Remote Sensing Dataset Distillation with Discriminative Prototype-guided Diffusion: Introduction

 \begin{enumerate} \item We systematically analyze the feasibility of dataset distillation for remote sensing data for the first time.
-Our results demonstrate the potential of training interpretation models with fully synthetic samples, without exposing any original data, which is particularly valuable for safety-critical remote sensing applications. \item We propose a novel discriminative prototype-guided diffusion (DPD) model for remote sensing dataset distillation, which introduces classifier-driven guidance by injecting a classification consistency loss from a pre-trained model into the diffusion training process to improve the discriminative quality of the synthetic data. \item We further design a dual-guidance strategy that utilizes representative visual prototypes and cluster-level text prompts to jointly enhance the diversity and semantic richness of the synthetic data. \item Extensive experiments on three remote sensing scene classification datasets demonstrate that the proposed DPD can distill more realistic and diverse samples for downstream model training compared to state-of-the-art methods. \end{enumerate}
+Our results demonstrate the potential of training interpretation models with fully synthetic samples. \item We propose a novel discriminative prototype-guided diffusion (DPD) model for remote sensing dataset distillation, which exploits representative latent prototypes as semantic anchors to guide the reverse denoising trajectory for synthesizing compact and diverse samples. \item We further design a discriminative latent candidate selection strategy that ranks multiple generated candidates with a latent classifier and selects candidates with higher logit margins, thereby improving the discriminative quality of the distilled dataset. \item Extensive experiments on three remote sensing scene classification datasets demonstrate that the proposed DPD can distill more realistic, diverse, and discriminative samples for downstream model training compared to state-of-the-art methods. \end{enumerate}

 The rest of this paper is organized as follows.
 Section~\ref{related_work} reviews related work, Section~\ref{method} details the proposed DPD model, Section~\ref{exp} presents the datasets and experimental results, and Section~\ref{conclusion} concludes the paper with some discussions.